Mehul-Mridul/Machine-Learning-Projects/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`
 3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-branch`
+4. Push to the branch: `git push origin feature-branch`.
 5. Open a pull request.

 ## 📜 License